 The best soil for cherry tomatoes is John Innes or multi-purpose compost/potting soil from the garden centre.

-If you plant tomato plants directly into your garden soil, the plants will probably be wiil be attacked by all sorts of diseases and bugs that will nibble on the leaves and fruit.
+If you plant tomato plants directly into your garden soil, the plants will probably be will be attacked by all sorts of diseases and bugs that will nibble on the leaves and fruit.

 If using a small container or hanging basket, it is good to add water retaining gel to prevent the soil from drying out too quickly in hot weather.
-Perlite and vermiculite are also very good for retaining moisture.
+Perlite and vermiculite are also very good for retaining moisture and preventing soil from becoming saturated with too much water.

 Best Cherry Tomato Varieties

 Knowing which cherry tomato varieties grow best in your area is the first step to success.
-Another consideration is how much root space and container size each variety needs, so below I have grouped the ones that I’ve grown into categories and can recommend for the following spaces.
+Another consideration is how much root space and container size each variety needs.
+Below I have grouped the ones that I’ve grown into categories and can recommend for the following spaces.

 Varieties for a Six Inch Pot